 - a Minister; and

-(c) such other matters as may be referred to the committee by the Minister for Foreign Affairs and on such conditions as the Minister may prescribe.
+- such other matters as may be referred to the committee by the Minister for Foreign Affairs and on such conditions as the Minister may prescribe.

 The process of parliamentary review

 The phrase 'treaty actions' has a broad meaning.
-It covers bilateral and multilateral agreements and encompasses a range of actions including entering into new treaties, amendments to existing treaties and withdrawal from treaties.
+It covers bilateral and multilateral agreements, and encompasses a range of actions including entering into new treaties, amendments to existing treaties and withdrawal from treaties.

-At the completion of its inquiries the Committee presents a report to Parliament containing advice on whether Australia should take binding treaty action and on other related issues that have emerged during the review.
+At the completion of its inquiries the Committee presents a report to Parliament containing advice on whether Australia should take binding treaty action and on other related issues that have emerged during the inquiry.